cmik2/cuisine-expert-class/README.md

 "reviewer name","review text","star rating"

 First, I tried to use Yelp's academic dataset for the reviews.
 However, the review data is so voluminous and is a mixture of all the business categories.
 I needed more controlled sample data.
 Thus I decided to extract restaurant reviews from the web using parse_hub.com to create my sample data.
-A target restaurant is a popular Japanese restaurant serving Sushi.
+A target restaurant is a popular Japanese restaurant.

 Analyzing the data from the web, I noticed that many reviewers were commenting about the authenticities of the food but none of them mentioned their background or nationalities, my criteria for this classification.
-Thus, I needed to interject my qualifying phrases to create the sample data.
+Thus, I needed to interject my qualifying phrases into the raw data to create the sample data.

 Although I scraped 700 records from the web, I only used 340 records to train the classifier.
 It was too time-consuming to create the samples for 700 records and made the python script run for more than more than 10 minutes for the amount.

 ### Tool choices:
-To categorize the reviews, I need Part of Speech to tokenize the self-proclaimed phrases and Entity Recognition information (e.g., Japan, Japanese).
+To categorize the reviews, I need Natural Language Processing(NLP) utilities to obtain Part of Speech(POS) to tokenize the self-proclaimed phrases and Entity Recognition(ER) information (e.g., Japan, Japanese).
 To do so, I use:

-spaCy -- parsing of text using the Natural Language Processing (NLP) approach to tokenize the text with POS and Entity Recognition tagging
+spaCy -- to parse and tokenize the text to tag each token with lexical POS and ER information

 nltk -- modeling classifier and train the data

-Initially, nltk was the only choice for NPL.
+Initially, nltk was the only choice for NLP.
 However, after feeding through raw texts from my sample data, I found that:

-1. Simple tokens had wrong Entity Recognition Tag.
+1. Simple tokens had wrong Entity Recognition tag in nltk. (e.g., "Hello" was tagged as country)
 2. nltk's POS tags were too extensive.
-Instead of having 5 different verb tags based on its use, all I needed is just one tag for "VERB".
+Instead of having 5 different verb tags based on its use, all I needed was just "VERB".

-After researching in the other NLP options, I decided to use spaCY for the NLP parsing of the text.
-With one function call, it can parse and tag POS and ER.
-POS Tags are simple "VERB",  "ADP", and such.
-I can access tokens by simple index.
+After some researching, I decided to use spaCY for the NLP parsing.
+With one function call, spaCy can parse and tag POS and ER.
+POS Tags are simple tag such as  "VERB" and  "ADP".
+Also I can access tokens easily by simple index.

 ### Feature Extraction

+The logic of the feature extractor is as follows:

-Logic: if token is either GTE or NORP for the particular cuisine, make annotation as ((token.left).left) + token.left + token
+if token is either GTE or NORP for the particular cuisine, make annotation as ((token.left).left) + token.left + token

 After many iterative processes in adjusting sample data and feature extraction annotations/tagging, I ended up with the simple logic above.

-When finding tokens with Entity Recognition tags such as GTE (tagged for Japan)  or NORP (tagged for Japanese), I was looking for phrases like "live in Japan" by checking POS patterns of Verb +
-Preposition + GTE token.
+When finding tokens with the ER tags such as GTE (a tag for countries and cities like "Japan")  or NORP (a tag for nationality like "Japanese"), I was looking for phrases like "live in Japan" by checking POS patterns of Verb + Preposition + GTE token.
 With typical programming attitude to strive for 100% code coverage, I was even qualifying/defining what the preposition should be.
 This mentality caused overfitting issues during the classification, and it could not classify beyond "live in Japan".
 After resolving the overfitted issue, the classifier started to show accuracy between 0.7 and 0.9.
 It shows the training model behavior: more sample data, better the accuracy.

 ### Future implementation and extension
 1. Although there is a hook to support different cuisines, it must include corpus to define the appropriate countries of the cuisines and their cities.

+2. More rubost input interface for feeding data.
+Currently it takes CSV files with 3 double-quoted fields (i.e., reviewer, text, and rating) separated by comma.

-2. I need to investigate if we have enough self-proclaimed authenticity experts in the production environment.
+3. I need to investigate if we have enough self-proclaimed authenticity experts in the production environment.
 If not, the overall ratings remain the same without reflecting authenticity consideration.

 ## Contribution
 Produced for a class project by C. Miklasevich, an MCS-DS student at UIUC